GSingh2432002/100xDevs-Cohort3.0-WebDev-and-DevOps/Week 17 - PostgreSQL and SQL Databases/Day 02 - SQL Database Part 2/Readme.md

 ROLLBACK; -- Undo all changes if any operation fails
 ```
 ---

-# 5. Why Transactions Solve the Problem?
+# 5. Why Transactions Solve the Problem
 Transactions ensure that either all operations are applied successfully or none at all, preserving data consistency in case of failure (e.g., backend crash).
 ---
 # 6. What is Joins?